The art of legal advocacy.

 In a decision that changed Massachusetts evidence law as MATA and the AAJ argued in their amicus brief, the Court adopted Mass.
 G. Evid. § 804(a)(3) and held that a trial court may find that a hearsay declarant is unavailable if that hearsay declarant professes a lack of memory as to the subject matter of the hearsay.

 The amicus curiae brief in Hedberg v.
-Wakamatsu is available at the following link: Amicus Curiae Brief For The American Association Of Justice and The Massachusetts Academy Of Trial Attorneys
+Wakamatsu is available at the following link: Amicus Curiae Brief For The American Association For Justice and The Massachusetts Academy Of Trial Attorneys

 The opinion of the Court in Hedberg v.
 Wakamatsu is available at the following link: Hedberg v.
 Wakamatsu, 482 Mass.
 613 (2019)